eggplants/markdowns/english/md/WEEK9.md

 ----
 ####|scrutinize - 精査する (examine closely)

+No sooner did the lawyer **scrutinizes** the extortion note than she called the police.

 ####|nefarious - 悪い (villainous, vicious)

+We were distraught upon hearing the venom spewed forth by the **nofarious** bigot.

 ####|amicable - 友好的な (friendly, peaceful)

+Our **amicable** relations with Latin America are an asset to hemispheric trade.

 ####|vexatious - 鬱陶しい (annoying)

+The **vexatious** buzzing of the mosquitoes as they surged about our heads nearly drove us insane.

 ####|malady - 疾病 (disease)

+Once the virulent **malady** had run its course, my temperature dropped.

 </details>
 <details><summary>【WEEK 9 まとめ】</summary>